Skip to article

 What foods can I sell from home in Utah?

-Utah's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Utah's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Utah also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.

 About VibeKitchen